-With hotter summers and more cars on the road ozone is expected to trend upwards, however, stable levels have been generally observed as shown in Figure 3.
-According to the Ontario Ministry of the Envrionment, it is estimated that during periods of widespread elevated levels of ozone more than 50 per cent of Ontario's ground-level ozone comes from the U.S.
+Ozone is a secondary air pollutant that is formed when nitrogen oxides (NO_x) react with volatile organic compounds (VOCs) in the presence of sunlight.
+Therefore, ozone levels tend to vary considerably in response to varying weather conditions.
+With hotter summers and more cars on the road producing NO_x, ozone levels are expected to trend upwards.
+However, stable levels have been generally observed as shown in Figure 3.
+According to the Ontario Ministry of the Environment, it is estimated that during periods of widespread elevated levels of ozone, more than 50 per cent of Ontario's ground-level ozone comes from the United States.